Webinars, Events, & Opportunities

 -

-RAMP CHW Meeting: Hoarding- What Asthma Home Visitors Need to Know; 12/9
+RAMP CHW Meeting: Hoarding- What Asthma Home Visitors Need to Know

-Join us at 10:30am on December 9th for a session on hoarding by global expert, Dr. Christiana Bratiotis, Associate Professor in the School of Social Work at The University of British Columbia in Vancouver, Canada, and author of “The Hoarding Handbook: A Guide for Human Service Professionals” and “Hoarding: What Everyone Needs to Know.”
-For…
+On December 9th, we hosted a session on hoarding by global expert, Dr. Christiana Bratiotis, Associate Professor in the School of Social Work at The University of British Columbia in Vancouver, Canada, and author of “The Hoarding Handbook: A Guide for Human Service Professionals” and “Hoarding: What Everyone Needs to Know.”
+Dr. Bratiotis shared the

 -